-Direction Values The directions values are contained in a Float.
-Each number representing direction (degrees, clockwise from true north) has one digit to the right of the decimal point, and to the left of the decimal point, either a one-, two-, or three-digit number representing a valid direction, or a negative one (‘-1’) denoting a null value or land location.
+Direction Values The directions values are contained in a Float array.
+Each number representing direction (degrees, clockwise from true north) has one digit to the right of the decimal point, and to the left of the decimal point, either a one-, two-, or three-digit number representing a valid direction, or a negative one (‘-1.0’) denoting a non-displayed value or land location.
 Table G.4 shows a sample dataset.

 Table G.4 – Sample one-dimensional direction dataset where a negative one (‘-1.0’)